(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Pros and Cons of Hiring Out Tax Preparation

-Many of the pros and cons of paying someone to do your taxes are the opposite of the benefits and drawbacks to doing them yourself.
+Many of the pros and cons of paying someone to do your taxes are the opposite of the benefits and drawbacks of doing them yourself.

 Even if you understand the basics of tax preparation hiring out the job makes sense if you don't have the time or interest in completing your return.

-For complicated tax situations, using an expert can save you both time and money – and it might reduce your risk of an audit.
+For complex tax situations, such as having your own business, managing multiple rental properties, or having significant capital gains, using an expert may be the best way to save you both time and money – and it might reduce your risk of an audit.

 Prepare Your Taxes First, Then Pay Someone To Do Them

-One option you could consider is preparing your own return and then hiring a professional tax preparer to also do your return.
-(Or merely have them review your self-prepared return.)
+Perhaps a better option is to consider preparing your own return and then hiring a professional tax preparer to also do your return or review your self-prepared return.

-You’ll get all of the benefits of preparing them yourself (even though the tax software may cost you some money) and you can then compare it to the return completed by the tax professional.
+You'll get all of the benefits of preparing them yourself (even though TurboTax, H&R Block, or other tax software may cost you some money) and you can then compare it to the return completed by the tax professional.

 You may find your DIY return matches the one you pay to have done.
 If it doesn't, you can talk with your tax preparer about discrepancies and see if hiring someone to do your taxes is worth the money.

-Don’t forget to talk with your tax preparer about any planning you can do to help reduce your tax liability in the future too.
+Don't forget to talk with your CPA/tax preparer about any planning you can do to help reduce your tax liability in the future too.

-You may still have time to make decisions about doing your own taxes or paying a professional tax preparer to do them – or doing both.
-But putting your taxes off once you have all of your documents organized usually doesn’t make sense.
+You may still have time to make decisions about doing your own taxes or hiring a CPA or professional tax preparer to do them – or doing both.
+But putting your taxes off once you have all of your tax documents organized usually doesn't make sense.

 Tax time is stressful for some people and waiting to do them can cause even more anxiety.

-Remember filing early will help you get your refund faster.
+But, remember filing early will help you get your refund faster and cut down on identity fraud.
 And if you find out you owe money after your taxes are completed, you can wait until Tax Day to file and pay the taxes due.